 I would say that if you are going to pay the extra for Ariel’s Grotto or Goofy’s Kitchen, you should do it for lunch or dinner.
 Ariel’s Grotto is only open for breakfast and lunch, and Goofy’s Kitchen is open for breakfast and dinner.
 I just feel like you’ll get more for your money that way.

 If you are paying for the regular, I think the breakfast is a really fun way to start the day.
 I’ll talk about this later, but I think going earlier is better because you will likely get more interaction with the characters.

 I highly recommend getting reservations.
 You can make these on the Disneyland dining website for the restaurant you are going to.
 You can make them up to 60 days in advance – and you can also change or cancel though.
 However, if you do have to cancel them (or any of the people in your reservation), you will want to make sure you do so in advance, as they may charge you otherwise.

-Character Dining Options at Disneyland
+Best Character Dining at Disneyland